1 Bowl Baked Oatmeal

 Instructions

-- Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
-Spray a 9×9 inch or 11×7 inch baking pan with nonstick spray.
-Any similar size or shape pan works, though 8×8 inch would be too small.
-See recipe note for 9×13 inch pan.
+1. Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
+Spray a 9×9 inch square pan, or an 11×7 inch rectangle pan with nonstick spray.
+Any similar size pan that holds around 3 quarts works, though 8×8 inch square pan would be too small.
+The pictured dish I’m using is this white casserole dish.
+See recipe Note for 9×13 inch pan.

 Notes